Jewish migration from Lebanon post-1948: Civil war and anti-Jewish violence in Lebanon

 Shulze writes that while anti-Jewish violence was not unheard of in Lebanon "in the context of overall Lebanese attitudes towards its Jewish citizens, Lebanon is far from an ‘anti-Semitic [sic]’ country".
 Instead, Shulze offers the few instances of anti-Jewish violence as evidence for her claim.
 She writes, "The few anti-Jewish incidents merit a closer look, not because of the incidents themselves but because of the Lebanese reaction to them, in essence, was protective of Jews".

 One incident of Jew-hatred in Lebanon occurred, like many other anti-Jewish incidents across the Arab world, during the Arab-Israeli wars.
 During this time Arab nationalists threatened violence against Lebanese Jews.
 As a result, the Lebanese government quickly launched military and paramilitary soldiers to the Jewish quarter, including many Muslim soldiers.
 Yet, what is most striking about this instance, and evidences the good Jewish-Muslim relationship within Lebanon, was a statement by Jewish community president Joseph Attieh.
 Attieh stated that the Jewish community "felt exactly as safe with either Muslim or Christian military and police forces".

 A second incident occurred in 1975, and serves to further the idea of strong and positive Jewish-Muslim relations in Lebanon.
 In 1975 the Palestine Liberation Organization (PLO) and the Lebanese Nationalist Movement (LNM) made moves into Wadi Abu Jamil.
 During this occupation both groups supplied the Jews with food and water.
 What is more, the PLO stationed guards at the synagogue in order to prevent vandalism.
 As Shulze states, "Indeed while Lebanese Christians and Muslims were killing each other, Lebanese Jews maintained good relations with both sides".

 It is thus evident that Lebanese sentiments as a whole were in favor of protecting the Lebanese Jewish population.
 The Lebanese community saw their Jewish population as an integral part of their community, they saw them as Lebanese citizens before Jews.
-It seems that much of this trust and commradery stemmed from favorable Lebanese-Zionist interactions, though Lebanese Jews were not prepared to immigrate to Israel.
+It seems that much of this trust and comradery stemmed from favorable Lebanese-Zionist interactions, though Lebanese Jews were not prepared to immigrate to Israel.
 This favorable relationship with Zionism did not exist within many Arab countries and resulted in the anti-Jewish riots.

 Nevertheless, Jews were targeted in the later years of the civil war.
 Isaac Sasson, a leader of the Lebanese Jewish community, who was kidnapped at gunpoint 31 March 1985, on his way from the Beirut International Airport, after a trip to Abu Dhabi.
 Earlier, kidnappers had also seized Eli Hallak, 60-year-old physician; Haim Cohen, a 39-year-old Jew; Isaac Tarrab; Yeheda Benesti; Salim Jammous; and Elie Srour.
 Cohen, Tarrab, and Srour were killed by their captors, a Shiite Muslim group called The Organization of the Oppressed on Earth, which is believed to have been part of or had links to Hezbollah.
 The others' fates remain unknown, but they are believed to have also been killed.